delatbabel/viewpages/README.md

 * More documentation.
 * Maybe a set of admin controllers to update / edit content in the database.
 Use an in-browser editor like [HTMLiveCode](https://github.com/matthias-schuetz/HTMLiveCode).
-* Need an implementation of the Twig_LoaderInterface to pull Twig templates from the database.
-* Need to extend the TwigBridge service provider.

 Useful recipe here: http://twig.sensiolabs.org/doc/recipes.html#using-a-database-to-store-templates